 In my 25+ year career as a veterinarian, I can count on one hand the number of times I’ve performed a water deprivation test.
 In those few cases, it was done only after other diseases had been ruled out and with very specific safety instructions.

-The last thing I will note is that incontinent dogs are more prone to developing urinary tract infections, even if they didn’t start with one as a part of their problem.
+The last thing to note is that incontinent dogs are more prone to developing urinary tract infections, even if they didn’t start out with one.
 Leakage occurs because the process of the urine moving from the bladder to the outside world is not appropriately “secure.”
 Unfortunately, this also impacts the dog in reverse.
 Bacterial pathogens from the outside world are more likely to ascend the path into the bladder on the inappropriately “open highway.”

-Incontinent dogs, therefore, may have a primary or secondary urinary tract infection, and it’s hard to know what came first—the chicken or the egg.
+Incontinent dogs, therefore, may have a primary or secondary urinary tract infection.
+It’s hard to know what came first—the chicken or the egg.
 No matter the cause, incontinence should be taken seriously.

-You know your dog better than anyone else, and your observations are your dog’s first line of defense in keeping her healthy.
+You know your dog better than anyone else, and your observations are your dog’s first line of defense in staying healthy.
+If you are worried that your dog is incontinent, please speak up.
+Your dog will thank you!

 What questions do you have about urinary incontinence in dogs?